Common Career Mistakes and How to Avoid Them

 Not Establishing Goals

-Have you got a crystal clear view of where you’d like to be in the next year, or two?
-Failure to set goals that are achievable will hinder progress.
-Set clear, short and long-term objectives prioritizing those with the highest impact on your career advancement.
-To increase your satisfaction at work be sure your objectives align with your personal goals.
+Have you got a crystal clear picture of where you’d like be in the next year, or two years?
+Failing to set achievable goals can slow progress.
+Create clear short-term and long-term objectives, prioritizing those with the highest impact on your career advancement.
+In order to increase job satisfaction make sure that your goals match personal interests.

-The development of meaningful relationships could lead to better job opportunities or advancements in your current position.
-Establishing strong networks shouldn’t be limited to senior employees, but also your former colleagues and peers. colleagues, and also attending industry conferences and events.
+The development of meaningful relationships could result in the possibility of new opportunities in your job or advancements in your current position.
+Building strong networks should not be limited to senior employees, but also former and present colleagues, as well as attending industry conferences and other events.

 - Volunteer for work in the organization